UCSolarCarTeam/Epsilon-Dashboard/README.md

 ## Config file

-Please put the `config.ini.example` file into the `build` directory and rename to `config.ini` and update settings there.
+Create a copy of the `config.ini.example` file in the `build` directory called `config.ini` and update any necessary settings.